 SENIORS NEED HELP.
 Some seniors have no family in the area, many are living on restricted incomes month-to-month, and the SNP is operating on a reduced budget from where it was just a few years ago.

-Here are a few sobering details about many seniors in our community who need assistance provided by Mount Shasta City Park Administrative Assistant Cindy Smith and Coordinator for the SNP.
+Here are a few sobering details about many seniors in our community who need assistance provided by Mount Shasta City Park Administrative Assistant Cindy Smith and former Coordinator for the SNP:

 On a more positive note, Smith shares that “socialization is an important addition to our congregate services.
 One very ‘young-at-heart’ senior who just celebrated his 103rd birthday comes regularly for bingo.“